Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/nif-num-de-contribuinte-portugues-for-woocommerce).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==

+= TBA =
+* [NEW] There is now an alternative to this plugin for shops selling to businesses across the European Union: VAT Number and EU VIES Validation for WooCommerce, our premium plugin, which validates VAT identification numbers for every EU country, confirms them against VIES and removes VAT on qualifying intra-EU B2B orders, and whose Zero-Touch Migration reads the numbers this plugin already stored so there is nothing to export or import.
+It is introduced through a dismissible notice, which is never shown if that plugin is already active and stops showing on its own once the launch period ends

 = 8.2 - 2026-08-24 =
 * [FIX] The optional NIF prefix check now uses the complete list of prefixes issued by the Autoridade Tributária (1, 2, 3, 45, 5, 6, 70, 71, 72, 74, 75, 77, 78, 79, 8, 90, 91, 98 and 99).
 It previously rejected valid numbers belonging to non-residents, undivided estates and investment funds, and accepted 92 to 97, which are never issued.
 This check only runs when `woocommerce_valida_nif()` is called with its second argument set to false, so the default behaviour is unchanged